cxh42/CoastalSeg/README.md

-# CostalSeg: Image segmentation for costal erosion monitoring
+# CoastalSeg: Image segmentation for costal erosion monitoring

 ## About
 University of Washington Capstone project: Machine Learning for Community-Driven Coastal Erosion Monitoring and Management.